Welcome to today's edition of the Rush 24-7 podcast.

 The Republican Party has targeted it.

-And the de the independents are being gulled into supporting this.
+And the independents are being gulled into supporting this.

 There is nothing about the welfare state that's being destroyed.

-And it's because you stupid independents, you clueless hordes have lost your way.
+This guy at the New Republic is convinced it is, and it's because you stupid independents, you clueless hordes, have lost your way.

-By the way, this uh author of the New Republic piece on how the uh independence is a clueless whore, this is a history professor at Georgetown University has an upcoming book called American Dreamers, How the Left Changed a Nation.
+By the way, this author of the New Republic piece on how the independents, this is a clueless hoard, this a history professor at Georgetown University has an upcoming book called American Dreamers, How the Left Changed the Nation.

 He's not out of touch or anything, is he?